 Charity begins at home, they say.
 A happy environment at home is comparable to heaven on earth.
 In my occupation, I get to meet many people from all walks of life.
 Often though, I have observed a rather strange behavior among many couples.
 They rejoice in the company of people outside of their four walls but are irritated with the ones at home.

 I have seen a tenuous frown appear even at the mention of their partner.
 They tell me they are tired of trying to please the other person and that they couldn’t be bothered anymore.
 This feeling — I couldn’t be bothered — is a definitive sign of downfall in most relationships.
-Earlier, if they made any attempt in bringing joy to the other person, now, they have thrown the baby out with the bathwater (after drinking most of it).
+Earlier, if they had made any attempt to bring joy to the other person, now, they have thrown the baby out with the bathwater (after drinking most of it).

-I admit it can be quite difficult to make certain people happy.
-There too, I have an observation: when you just can’t make the other person happy no matter what you do or how hard you try, chances are you are no longer on their play-field.
+I admit, it can be quite challenging to make certain people happy.
+There too, I have an observation: when you just can’t make the other person happy no matter what you do or how hard you try, chances are you are no longer in their playing field.
 Mentally, they may have given you the red card.
 They have decided not to source their happiness from you.

-A man got married to the woman of his dreams.
-He was head over heels for her and couldn’t believe his luck when she agreed to marry him.
-After their engagement and before the actual wedding, every night he thought about her.
-He had no doubts that theirs was going to be the most loving, functional and finest married life ever known to mankind.
+A man was marrying the woman of his dreams.
+He was head over heels for her and couldn’t believe his luck when she’d agreed to marry him.
+After their engagement and before the actual wedding, he thought about her every night.
+He had no doubt that theirs was going to be the most loving, functional, and finest married life ever known to mankind.

 “These aren’t done right,” she said scornfully.

 The man felt terrible that he couldn’t please his wife and made an even more considerable effort the following morning.